Australia unchanged for Springboks in a first for Rennie

-SYDNEY : Dave Rennie was able to name an unchanged starting line-up for the first time in his three years as Wallabies coach on Thursday, with the New Zealander making only one tweak to his bench for this weekend's clash with South Africa.
+SYDNEY: Dave Rennie was able to name an unchanged starting line-up for the first time in his three years as Wallabies coach on Thursday (Sep 1), with the New Zealander making only one tweak to his bench for this weekend's clash with South Africa.

 Australia are second in the Rugby Championship after their 25-17 win over the world champion Springboks in Adelaide last weekend and will be looking for back-to-back victories for the first time this year at Sydney Football Stadium on Saturday.